Plagiarism is a violation of Ivy Tech Community College’s policy on academic integrity.

 While plagiarism often involves printed work, such as books or articles, it is possible to plagiarize using a variety of other materials, including photographs, artwork, graphic designs, videos, audio recordings, and online information.
 The Internet is a common source of plagiarism.

 Common knowledge is information generally known to others; it is often found consistently described in several sources.
-For example, the statement “George Washington served as the first President of the United States” is common knowledge.
+For example, the statement “George Washington served as the first President of the United States” is common knowledge to Americans.

 You give credit to your source with a citation.
 A citation helps authenticate the information you found and allows the reader to find the original source for further investigation.